Chelsea Manning: Early life

-Manning's sister Casey told the court-martial that both their parents were alcoholics, and that their mother drank continually while pregnant with Chelsea.
+Manning's sister told the court-martial that both their parents were alcoholics, and that their mother drank continually while pregnant with Chelsea.
 Captain David Moulton, a Navy psychiatrist, told the court that Manning's facial features showed signs of fetal alcohol syndrome.
-Casey became Manning's principal caregiver, waking at night to prepare the baby's bottle.
+The sister became Manning's principal caregiver, waking at night to prepare the baby's bottle.
 The court heard that Manning was fed only milk and baby food until the age of two.
 As an adult she reached 5 ft 2 in and weighed around 105 lb.

 Manning's father took a job as an information technology (IT) manager for a rental car agency, The Hertz Corporation, which required travel.
 The family lived several miles out of town, and Manning's mother was unable to drive.
-She spent her days drinking, while Manning was left largely to fend for herself, playing with Lego or on the computer.
-Brian would stock up on food before his trips, and leave pre-signed checks that Casey mailed to pay the bills.
+She spent her days drinking, while Manning was left largely to herself playing with Lego toys or on the computer.
+Brian stocked up on food before his trips and left signed checks that the sister mailed to pay the bills.
 A neighbor said that whenever Manning's elementary school went on field trips, she would give her own son extra food or money so he could make sure Manning had something to eat.
 Friends and neighbors considered the Mannings a troubled family.